Article Last Updated: November 2023

 The short answer is that it depends on your needs.

-A water SOFTENER is best for = hardness levels OVER 25-50 GPG
+A water SOFTENER is best for = medium to very hard water.

 This is very hard water.
 Meaning lots of limescale problems and white stains around your pipes and plumbing.